 Robert J. Ridge

-Bob most recently served as head of Thorp Reed’s Litigation Department.
+Robert J. Ridge most recently served as head of Clark HIll Thorp Reed’s Litigation Department.
 His practice involves general commercial and corporate litigation including intellectual property and covenants not to compete.
 In addition, he focuses on white collar criminal defense, internal investigations, false claims act litigation and civil matters involving allegations of financial fraud and breach of fiduciary duties.
 He has defended clients in investigations conducted by the Commonwealth's Attorney General, the S.E.C., federal and state grand juries, the Pennsylvania State Ethics Commission, and the Judicial Qualifications Commission.
 Bob has worked with clients in a variety of industries, such as technology, banking, health care, pharmaceuticals, securities, manufacturing and automotive.
 He has prosecuted and defended complex RICO and commercial fraud disputes involving securities issues, real estate investment financing, fraudulent transfers, and the misuse of trade secrets.
 He is also a graduate of The Federal Bar Association Mediation Training Program.
 Benchmark Litigation recognized Bob as a leading litigator in the most recent 2013 edition.
 In 2005, 2006, 2007, 2008, 2009, 2010, 2011 and 2012, Bob was named a Pennsylvania Super Lawyer, an honor bestowed upon the top five percent of Pennsylvania lawyers.

 Bob began his career as a narcotics prosecutor in Miami-Dade County, Florida and later served as a Trial Attorney, Criminal Division, Fraud Section, United States Department of Justice where he prosecuted savings and loan fraud and securities fraud cases.